ozkanpakdil/paint/README.md

 - macOS: Xcode command line tools (for codesign if you plan to sign)

 Commands:
-- Build jar: `mvn -B -DskipTests package`
-- Build installer (current OS type):
+- One-shot (recommended): cleans, builds the jar, then runs jpackage in one go:
-  - Linux: `mvn -B -Pinstaller -Dinstaller.type=DEB jpackage:jpackage`
+  - Linux (DEB): `mvn -B -Pinstaller -Dinstaller.type=DEB -DskipTests clean package jpackage:jpackage`
-  - macOS: `mvn -B -Pinstaller -Dinstaller.type=DMG jpackage:jpackage`
+  - macOS (DMG): `mvn -B -Pinstaller -Dinstaller.type=DMG -DskipTests clean package jpackage:jpackage`
-  - Windows: `mvn -B -Pinstaller -Dinstaller.type=MSI jpackage:jpackage`
+  - Windows (MSI): `mvn -B -Pinstaller -Dinstaller.type=MSI -DskipTests clean package jpackage:jpackage`

+- Two-step (alternative):
+  1) Build jar: `mvn -B -DskipTests clean package`
+  2) Build installer: `mvn -B -Pinstaller -Dinstaller.type=<DEB|DMG|MSI> -DskipTests jpackage:jpackage`

 Outputs are written to `target/installers`.

-Tip: The build now accepts installer types in either uppercase or lowercase.
-For example, both `-Dinstaller.type=DEB` and `-Dinstaller.type=deb` work the same.
-On macOS/Windows, similarly `DMG/dmg` and `MSI/msi` are accepted.
+Tip: Installer types are case-insensitive in jpackage.
+You can use `DEB/deb`, `DMG/dmg`, or `MSI/msi`.

 Notes:
 - Installers are unsigned by default.
 To sign/notarize on macOS or sign on Windows, configure your local environment and add the appropriate `jpackage` options in `pom.xml` (codesign not yet configured in this project).